 - Airborne transmission precautions, including routine use of a P2 respirator, disposable gown, gloves, and eye protection when entering a patient care area

 Laboratory staff should handle specimens under PC2 conditions in accordance with AS/NZS 2243.3:2010 Safety in Laboratories Part 3: Microbiological Safety and Containment.

 Specimens should be transported in accordance with current regulatory requirements.

-Routine testing for suspected cases of MERS-CoV infection will be based on detection of target sequences of viral RNA by real-time reverse-transcriptase polymerase chain reaction (rRT-PCR).
+Testing for suspected cases of MERS will be based on detection of target sequences of viral RNA by real-time reverse-transcriptase polymerase chain reaction (rRT-PCR).
 A confirmed case requires a positive rRT-PCR for two target viral sequences and sequencing where necessary, as per the WHO testing algorithm.
 Serological testing for MERS may be of use in certain circumstances, but it is not routinely available in Australia.

 These recommendations on isolation and PPE for probable and confirmed cases take a deliberately cautious approach by recommending measures that aim to control the transmission of pathogens that can be spread by the airborne route.

 If history and/or symptoms are consistent with MERS, the patient, whilst awaiting medical assessment and results of diagnostic tests, should be placed (in order of preference) either:

 - in a negative pressure room, if available;